 Signed in as:

-What can we learn from behaviour of individuals who may have a sexual interest in children?
+What can we learn from the behaviour of individuals who may have a sexual interest in children?

 Whilst few professionals can ever know the actual thoughts and behaviour of those who commit sexual crimes against children, this training enables practitioners to identify indicators that indicates sexual harm is occurring, has occurred or is being prepared for.